Some K-Pop stars' TikTok China accounts blocked from view | International

 Representatives for Douyin did not immediately respond to a request for comment.
 TikTok and Douyin are both owned by Chinese company ByteDance.
 The K-pop stars' management agencies did not comment.

 China accumulated 196.6 million downloads of Douyin as of the first quarter of 2020, or 9.7% of more than 2 billion TikTok downloads in total, according to data from industry site Sensor Tower.
-K-Pop concerts, tourism and South Korean businesses were hit hard by a Chinese boycott in 2017 after Seoul deployed a U.S-made missile defence system despite Beijing's objections.
+K-Pop concerts, tourism, and South Korean businesses were hit hard by a Chinese boycott in 2017 after Seoul deployed a U.S-made missile defense system despite Beijing's objections.

 Hopes of a thaw in relations grew earlier this year amid plans for a possible visit to Seoul by Chinese President Xi Jinping. ($1 = 1,205.2700 won)